Thai Timed Text Style Guide

-- When a forced narrative interrupts dialogue, use an ellipsis at the end of the sentence that precedes it and at the beginning of the one that follows it.
+- When a forced narrative interrupts dialogue, use an ellipsis at the end of the sentence that precedes it but not at the beginning of the one that follows it.

-- Foreign words or phrases should be translated when possible (i.e. hello, goodbye, thank you, merci) or transliterated when no accurate translation exists.
+- Foreign words or phrases should be translated when possible (e.g. hello, goodbye, thank you, merci) or transliterated when no accurate translation exists.